Murder, Manslaughter & Homicide -Capital Offenses in Germany

-• Development of a suitable defence strategy
+• Development of an appropriate defense strategy

-• Involvement of witnesses and experts
+• Engagement of witnesses and expert witnesses

 Capital Offences: Murder and Manslaughter

-What distinguishes Murder from Manslaughter?
+What Distinguishes Murder from Manslaughter?

 • out of a lust to kill, to obtain sexual gratification, out of greed or other base motives,